- To help children understand the wider world that exists outside of their community

 - To encourage children to be able to debate about a subject and form opinions that they can explain and defend

-Pre Visit to the school
+Pre-visit to school

 - the aims and objectives of the visit and go through the itinerary of the day